omnidotdev/rdk/README.md

 - **Rust + WebAssembly** for on-device SLAM and visual positioning with near-native performance
 - **WebGPU + Web Workers** for parallelized rendering and physics acceleration
 - **Interoperable modules** designed to plug into any renderer or sensor source over time

+## What about React Native?

+RDK is designed for web-based XR.
+We may explore ways to integrate RDK with React Native to enable developers to build cross-platform XR applications using a single codebase, but this is not guaranteed.
+For now, take a look at [react-native-webgpu](https://github.com/wcandillon/react-native-webgpu).
+This library blends React Native, Three.js (react-three-fiber), and WebGPU.
+At the time of writing, it does not appear to support XR, but it could be extended to do so.

 ## What about Babylon.js?